The Herradra, Horseshoe, or Moorish Arch is the mainstay of buildings built during the Moorish occupation of Spain from 711AD to 1492AD.

 What is unique about the design at Espada is that it is made in classic Roman Arch style, with a semicircular outer shape, multiple voussoirs (wedge shaped stones) and the signature keystone.
 The example from Paraguay uses the same technique but more than twice the number of voussoirs.
 Close examination of all of the other Barbed Quatrefoil Arch doorways show that the stone they are carved out of are of a more decorative nature than supportive and in some cases appear to be one large piece of stone.

-At this point it appears likely that the Barbed Quatrefoil Doorway Arch originated in Mexico.
+Although the original idea for a Regular Quatrefoil Doorway Arch came from Spain, it appears likely that the Barbed Quatrefoil Doorway Arch originated in Mexico.
 A majority of the examples so far found come from the Mexican Baroque Era (1730's -1760's), but there are older examples.
 The design is both labor and talent intensive which might account for it's rarity and disappearance.

 It was noted by one of the visiting friars that Tello had carved out the stones for the doorway but that they were awaiting "fine carving"